2008 United States House of Representatives elections in Pennsylvania: District 14

 Seven term incumbent Mike Doyle (D) ran for another term.
-For the fourth straight election, Doyle did not face a Republican opponent, although Green Party candidate, professor Titus North, was be on the ballot for the second straight year.
+For the fourth straight election, Doyle did not face a Republican opponent, although Green Party candidate, professor Titus North, was on the ballot for the second straight year.
 Doyle represented a district that gave John Kerry 69% of the vote in 2004 and his seat was considered to be noncompetitive.
 The congressman presented a strongly pro-union image, while avoiding hot button social issues, which allowed him to remain popular and noncontroversial.